What is it: Zipang

 Themes and Messages

 One of Zipang's main themes is morality in times of war.
-The series explores how the presence of modern technology in a historical context can alter the course of events and characters' decisions.
-The protagonist, the destroyer captain, faces ethical dilemmas as he tries to use his knowledge of the future to save lives, while dealing with the brutal realities of war.
-This duality between the desire to change the past and the inevitability of historical events is one of the central points that make Zipang such a captivating and reflective work.
+The series explores how the presence of modern technology in a historical context can alter the course of events and the characters' decisions.
+The protagonist, the destroyer's captain, faces ethical dilemmas as he tries to use his knowledge of the future to save lives while also dealing with the brutal realities of war.
+This duality between the desire to change the past and the inevitability of historical events is one of the central points that makes Zipang such a captivating and thought-provoking work.

 Main Characters